bjucps/cps110-thinkcspy/_sources/05-FlowControl/TheifStatement.rst

 The ``if`` Statement
 ====================

+.. youtube:: _sTOMb-40RY
+    :divid: whileloop
+    :height: 315
+    :width: 560
+    :align: left

-.. todovideo: Explain if statement
+.. videonotes: Explain if statement using simple x is zero / x is not zero example

 In order to write useful programs, we almost always need the ability to check conditions and change the behavior of the program accordingly. **Selection statements**, sometimes